EstebanDalelR/VimForDummies/README.md

 <li><i>Command mode</i> lets you, obviously, set commands on the document, but not type.
 Stuff like navigating, copying, and deleting happen in this mode.</li>
 <li><i>Insert mode</i> is the usual typing mode, with a few quirks.</li>
 <li><i>Last Line mode</i> is another command mode, but for document wide actions, and is used by typing.</li></ul>
+You may use the Cheatsheet to view all the commands at a glance.